-6.3 By Court Order
+6.5 By Court Order on other grounds

 The sheriff grants an order for eviction following a request by us.
 You have a right to defend any legal action taken by us against you.
 We may ask for such an order under Section 14 of the Housing (Scotland) Act 2001 on any of the grounds contained within Schedule 2 of the Act.
-Before we do so, we will first send you a written warning.
-We will also send that written warning to anyone else living with you who is a member of your family aged 16 or over, your lawful subtenants, lodgers and assignees.
+Before we do so, we will first send you a written notice.
+We will also send that written notice to anyone else living with you who is a member of your family aged 16 or over and your lawful sub-tenants, lodgers, and assignees.
 They will also have a right to take part in the court proceedings.
-The following is a summary of the grounds contained within that Act and does not change the legal position contained in that Act.